jftubridy/friday628/README.md

 2. Open index.html in a web browser.

 ## Known Bugs
-* It does not work at this time.
+* The index page does not link up with js, it is just for testing karma.

 ## Technologies Used
 * HTML